 - Common Aquatic Plants of Michigan

 A description of some of the most commonly occurring aquatic plants in Michigan.

 National watershed education program designed to involve young people in local environmental service projects.

 Focuses on advancing the nature and distribution of Great Lakes-related education materials to the broad audience of educators and students in the Great Lakes region and beyond.

 - Storm Water Month Outreach Materials and Reference Documents

 An EPA website designed to educate all people on storm water.

 - The Great Lakes

-Comprehensive DEQ site on many issues surrounding the Great Lakes.
+Comprehensive EGLE site on many issues surrounding the Great Lakes.